withastro/docs/src/pages/en/guides/rss.md

     })),
     // Optional: Customize where the file is written to.
     // Otherwise, defaults to "/rss.xml"
-    dest: "/my/custom/feed.xml",
+    dest: '/my/custom/feed.xml',
   });
   // Return your paths
   return [...];
 }
 ```

-Note: RSS feeds will **not** be built during development.
-Currently, RSS feeds are only generated during your final build.
+Note: RSS feeds will **not** be built during development when using this method.

-### Styling
+### Adding a stylesheet

-RSS Feeds can be styled with an XSL stylesheet for a more pleasant user experience when they are opened directly in a browser.
-By default, Astro does not set a stylesheet for RSS feeds, but it can be enabled by setting the `stylesheet` option.

-Astro can automatically use [Pretty Feed](https://github.com/genmon/aboutfeeds/blob/main/tools/pretty-feed-v3.xsl), a popular open-source XSL stylesheet.
-To enable this behavior, pass `stylesheet: true`.
+When using the `getStaticPaths` method to RSS, we will optionally generate a stylesheet for you.
+Pass `stylesheet: true` as an option to pull in the [Pretty Feed](https://github.com/genmon/aboutfeeds/blob/main/tools/pretty-feed-v3.xsl) XSL stylesheet.

 If you'd like to use a custom XSL stylesheet, you can pass a string value like `stylesheet: '/my-custom-stylesheet.xsl'`.
-This file should be in your `public/` directory (in this case, `public/my-custom-stylesheet.xsl`).
+This file should be in your `/public` directory (in this case, `/public/my-custom-stylesheet.xsl`).